 CREATE PROCEDURE spListStudent AS BEGIN SELECT * FROM #MaleStudents ORDER BY name END

-The above stored procedure selects all the records from #MaleStudents temporary table.
-Here again, we are accessing a temporary table inside a connection that did not create the table.
+The above-stored procedure selects all the records from the #MaleStudents temporary table.
+Here again, we are accessing a temporary table from inside the connection that did not create the table.

-Now here is the tricky part.
+Now, the tricky part comes.
 Though you can access a temporary table inside another connection when creating a stored procedure, you cannot access a temporary table when “executing” a stored procedure inside another connection.
 To execute a stored procedure that accesses a temporary table, you have to be inside the connection that created the temporary table.

 EXECUTE spInsertStudent Bradley, 45, Male Execute spListStudent

-Here the first stored procedure inserts a new student record with the name: Bradley, age:45 and gender:Male into #MaleStudents table.
 The second stored procedure selects all the records from the #MaleStudents table in the ascending order of name.
-The output of the above stored procedures will be:
+The output of the above-stored procedures will be: